 Skip to main content

-In 2019, Nicole Opgenorth served as a Cultivate volunteer with CEPAD (the Council of Protestant Churches of Nicaragua).
-CEPAD works with 42 rural communities through five-year-long community development programs that include women’s economic development, organic agricultural training, pastoral leadership, and community leadership.
+In 2019, Nicole Opgenorth served as a Cultivate volunteer with a local organization in Nicaragua focused on community development.
+That organization works with 42 rural communities through five-year-long community development programs that include women’s economic development, organic agricultural training, pastoral leadership, and community leadership.
 Many international donors and churches come to visit and build relationships in the communities they support.
 Part of Nicole’s job as a Cultivate volunteer was to travel with some groups to translate and take photos/videos.

 O n my first trip to el campo, the Nicaraguan countryside, I was accompanying a group from California to a community in a very dry region of the country.
 As we rode our bus into the flat landscapes and past small groups of houses, I was starting to get nervous.
-CEPAD was in the fifth year of working with this community, so we should have been able to see a lot of progress, but the landscapes we were passing were brown and gray, not a flourishing plant in sight.
+The organization I was serving with was in the fifth year of working with this community, so we should have been able to see a lot of progress, but the landscapes we were passing were brown and gray, not a flourishing plant in sight.

 So many questions were running through my head: What will be waiting for us?
 What happens if our visitors are disappointed?
 What kind of crops could we possibly grow in this dry, desolate land?